Adventures in Dining

 Restauration on 4th St, Long Beach

-We've been enjoying the farm fresh food at Restauration for years now.
+We've been enjoying farm fresh food at Restauration for years now.
 From my experience, the staff is knowledgeable about celiac, gluten-free eating, and other food sensitivities.
-I recently tested my breakfast with the Nima Sensor and it tested safe.
+I recently tested the "Taco of the Day" which was a delicious Pork Belly Taco with Avocado & Verde Sauce.
+It tested safe.

 Ruby's on 2nd & PCH, Long Beach